MerkulovDaniil/hse24/homework.md

     where $A \in \mathbb{S}^n_{++}, c \neq 0, x_c \in \mathbb{R}^n$.

-1. Consider the equality-constrained least-squares problem
+1. [10 points] Consider the equality-constrained least-squares problem

     $$
     \begin{split}